 Our Legitimate Interests are:

-1. To establish overall physical health scores for individual pupils – as the basis to inform and engage all school stakeholders, and as a means to track physical health progress.
+1. To establish overall fitness and health scores for individual pupils – as the basis to inform and engage all school stakeholders, and as a means to track physical fitness and health progress

-2. To provide badges for pupils to work towards – as a motivational tool for improving their existing level of physical health
+2. To provide badges for pupils to work towards – as a motivational tool for improving their existing level of physical fitness and health

-3. To provide individual and year group information to the school or organisation – which can be used for report writing and future physical health planning
+3. To provide individual and year group information to the school or organisation – which can be used for report writing and future physical fitness and health planning

-4. To establish a developing national picture for pupils’ physical health – imperative for future physical health planning on a larger scale
+4. To establish a developing national picture for pupils’ physical fitness and health – imperative for future physical health planning on a larger scale

 We cannot reasonably achieve these outcomes in a less intrusive way.
 We have balanced our interests against the individual’s when taking the decision to process this information.
 We will process all personal data lawfully, fairly and in a transparent manner.